-Joseloff founded WestportNow in March 2003 as one of the nation’s first community news Web sites.
+Joseloff founded WestportNow in March 2003 as one of the nation’s first community news websites.
 Since then, it has gained national attention and is often cited by industry and consumer print and online publications as a model for Internet community journalism sites.
 It has won numerous awards for excellence from the Connecticut chapter of the Society of Professional Journalists.

 Joseloff was editor as well as publisher of WestportNow from its founding until November 2005 when he was elected first selectman (mayor) of Westport, a southwest Connecticut shoreline community of 26,000.
 (See www.westportct.gov)

-Upon his swearing in as Westport’s first selectman, Joseloff announced he was relinquishing his editor’s position but would remain publisher.
-With photography as a hobby, he continues to contribute photographs to the Web site.
+Upon his swearing in as Westport’s first selectman, Joseloff announced he was relinquishing his editor’s position but would remain publisher and a contributing photographer.

 During a 16-year career at CBS News, Joseloff served as a correspondent, senior producer and bureau chief in New York, Moscow and Tokyo.
 He started at CBS as a writer for Walter Cronkite and Dan Rather and went on to cover some of the world’s major news stories—everything from presidential summits and economic conferences to disasters, riots and revolutions.